4kumon/4kumon/README.md

 ```
 Student of Systems Analysis and Development at FATEC SP - Faculty of Technology of the State of São Paulo,
-I have been fascinated with computing since childhood and currently I have dedicated myself to becoming a better Fullstack Dev.
+I have been fascinated with computing since childhood and currently I have dedicated myself to becoming a better QA.
 ```

 ## Technologies and Frameworks that i am currently studying 💻